Connecting RSC catalogues to the INSPIRE geoportal

 could you please provide the CSW endpoint details?

 #1 Updated by Joni Kaitaranta about 2 years ago

 As you can see it is geonetwork implementation, and the records have passed the (old) INSPIRE validator.

 We have not been really using the CSW before (just the geonetwork UI), so might require some editing in our side, if you are pulling information from the getCapabilitites response.

 About filtering/keyword.
 Currently we have keyword "HOLAS2" specified for the datasets relevant to State of the Baltic Sea report, but it contains a bit more than just the indicators, so we should use something else for it.

 But for testing you could use the "HOLAS2" keyword for filtering the relevant datasets.

 Let me know if you have questions,

-#2 Updated by Angelo Quaglia over 1 year ago
+#2 Updated by Angelo Quaglia about 2 years ago

 - Status changed from Assigned to Feedback